apache/cassandra-dtest/README.md

 #### pytest.set_trace()
 If there is an unexpected value being asserted on and you'd like to inspect the state of all the tests variables just before a paricular assert, add ``pytest.set_trace()`` right before the problematic code.
 The next time you execute the test, when that line of code is reached pytest will drop you into an interactive python debugger (pdb).
 From there you can use standard python options to inspect various methods and variables for debugging.

+You can also add `--pdb` to the command line and it will automatically drop you into `pdb` when a test fails.

 #### Hung tests/hung pytest framework
 Debugging hung tests can be very difficult but thanks to improvements in Python 3 it's now pretty painless to get a python thread dump of all the threads currently running in the pytest process.